-Back in January 9, 2014, Entertainment Ghana put up an opinion piece about The Nigerian influence on Ghana Music.
+Back on January 9, 2014, Entertainment Ghana put up an opinion piece about The Nigerian influence on Ghana Music.

 Is Ghana Borrowing Nigeria’s Musical Sound?

-“Artists like R2Bees, Sarkodie, 5five, Echo, Fresh Prince, 4X4, Bradez, Rana and many upcoming Ghanaian artistes have songs with lines and choruses that sound like that of 2Face, D’Banj, PSqaure among others.
+“Artists like R2Bees, Sarkodie, 5five, Echo, Fresh Prince, 4X4, Bardez, Rana, and many upcoming Ghanaian artistes have songs with lines and choruses that sound like that of 2Face, D’Banj, P-Square among others.

 It is exasperating to hear these Ghanaians try frantically to sing their choruses in that Nigeria style, that ‘pidgin’ mode and as if by design, some of them would always want to mention the name ‘Naija’ in their songs…”

 The Evolution of Traditional Ghanaian Music and Influence from Western Society:

 Ghana is a country rich in ancient culture, tradition, history, and music.
 A research took place during January and February of 2005.
 It consisted of studying the role of traditional music in contemporary Ghanaian society as well as its use in rural and urban areas.
 Project methodology included various interviews, travel to rural communities, archival research, and audio recordings of traditional music.